facebook/react-native-website/docs/the-new-architecture/use-app-template.md

 ### Enable Hermes

 Hermes is an open-source JavaScript engine optimized for React Native.
-We highly recommend using Hermes in your application.
-With Hermes enabled, you will be able to use the JavaScript debugger in Flipper to directly debug your JavaScript code.
+[Hermes will be the default engine in the future](https://github.com/reactwg/react-native-new-architecture/discussions/4), and we highly recommend you use it.

 Please [follow the instructions on the React Native website](hermes.md) in order to enable Hermes in your application.